matheuuss/QA-bot/README.md

 # QA-bot

-- Performs Q&A on upto 150+ documents by running inference on Hugging Face's open source google/flan-t5-xxl model.
+- Performs Q&A on any number of documents by running inference on Hugging Face's open source google/flan-t5-xxl model.

 - Additonally, the model (sentence-transformers/all-mpnet-base-v2) which is again, open source on Hugging Face, is used to generate embeddings as well as find sentences/paragraphs in the document with similiar embeddings to the question, to give as input to the LLM.